sonic-net/DASH/documentation/nat-service/nat-service.md

 ![dnat-inbound-packet-processing-pipe](images/Figure4-dnat-inbound-pipeline.png)
 *Figure 4 - DNAT inbound packet processing pipeline*

-* The pipeline determines the **inbound direction** based on the absence of a VXLAN header in the incoming packet.
+* The pipeline determines the **inbound direction** based on the absence of a VXLAN header in the incoming packet, or a lookup miss into the 'DASH_SAI_VNET_TABLE' or a hit with entry telling that the direction is 'inbound'.

+* Then keys ['DIP', 'DPORT', 'VNI'] or ['DIP, 'DPORT'] are used to lookup 'DASH_SAI_SERVICE_PIPELINE_TABLE', get pipeline 'NAT'.

 * A search of the inbound flow table is initiated.
-If a match is found, the packet is processed through the **fast path**(H/W flow table actions obtained and applied).
+If a match is found, the packet is processed through the **fast path**(flow table actions obtained and applied).
 If no match is found, the packet is handled through the **slow path**.

-A search for a DNAT rule is then initiated, if found, it replaces the public destination IP address and port number with the mapped VM IP address and port number.
+* For **slow path**, a search for a NAT rule is then initiated, Keys are ['DIP', 'DPORT', VNI] or ["DIP', 'DPORT'], lookup 'DASH_SAI_NAT_TABLE', 'DPORT' is optional.
+If found, it replaces the public destination IP address and destionation port number with the mapped VM IP address and port number, encapsulate VxLAN header.
+VNET info such as VNI, DIP is obtained from the NAT rule entry.

-* The pipeline also initiates an VTEP lookup to obtain the VTEP IP of the DNAT mapped VM, which is then used to create an inbound flow table entry.

-* Both an outbound flow table entry and an inbound flow table entry are added to corresponding flow tables.
+* Both an outbound flow table entry and an inbound flow table entry are added to DASH_SAI_FLOW_TABLE.

-* A search of the inbound flow table is triggered once the packet is re-injected.
-The packet will match the inbound flow table entry created previously and the flow action will be applied, which includes replacing the destination IP address/port number and adding VXLAN encapsulation.
+* For **fash path**, a search of the 'DASH_SAI_FLOW_TABLE' is triggered once the packet is re-injected.
+The packet will match the flow table entry created previously for inbound packet of this session and the flow action will be applied, which includes replacing the destination IP address + destionation port number and adding VXLAN encapsulation.

 * A routing lookup is performed based on destination VTEP IP address before sending the VXLAN encapsulated packet to VM.

+* A counting action may be optionally added before sending the packet to VM.

 ### 2.2 Outbound packet processing pipeline

 ![dnat-outbound-packet-processing-pipeline](images/Figure5-dnat-outbound-pipeline.png)
 *Figure 5 - DNAT outbound packet processing pipeline*

+* The pipeline determines the **outbound direction** based on the presence of a VXLAN header in the incoming packet and a matching lookup into the 'DASH_SAI_VNET_TABLE', with 'VNI' and 'DIP', the keys for this lookup is based on direction 'outbound'.

+* As the direction is outbound, lookup keys are ['DIP' + 'DPORT' + 'VNI'], to lookup 'DASH_SAI_SERVICE_PIPELINE_TABLE', should hit and get 'NAT' processing pipe.

-* As described in section 2.1, the outbound flow table entry has been created during the handling of the *first packet* processing, when the responding packet arrives from VM, it matches the entry and performs the specified action of replacing the source IP address/port number and removing the VXLAN header before being sent to the internet.
+* As described in section 2.1, the outbound flow table entry has been created during the handling of the **first packet** processing, when the responding packet arrives from VM, it matches the entry and performs the specified action of replacing the source IP address/port number and removing the VXLAN header before being sent to the internet.

 * Then it routes the packet based on DIP of the decapsulated packet.